zwave-js/zwave-js-ui/docs/guide/mqtt.md

   - `_addSceneValue(sceneId, valueId, value, timeout)`: Add a value to a specific scene
   - `_removeSceneValue(sceneId, valueId)`: remove a valueId from a scene
   - `_activateScene(sceneId)`: activate a scene
-- `setNodeName(name)` and `setNodeLocation(location)` will use internal nodes store to save nodes names/locations in a json file and will also try to store this info on the controller
+- `setNodeName(name)` and `setNodeLocation(location)` will use the internal nodes store to save node names/locations in a json file, and it will also try to store this info on the controller
 - `refreshNeighborns()`: Returns an Array where the Array index is the `nodeId`, array value is an Array with all the ids of the node neighborns
 - `getNodes()`: Returns an array with all nodes in the network (and their info/valueids)
 - `getInfo()`: Returns an object with:
   - `homeid`: homeId
   - `name`: homeId Hex
-  - `version`: zwave-js version
+  - `version`: Z-Wave JS version
   - `uptime`: Seconds from when the app process is started.
 It's the result of `process.uptime()`
   - `lastUpdate`: Timestamp of latest event received
   - `status`: Client status.
 Could be: 'driverReady', 'connected', 'scanDone', 'driverFailed', 'closed'
   - `cntStatus`: The controller status
-- `getAssociations(nodeId, groupId)`: get an array of current [associations](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=association-interface) of a specific group
+- `getAssociations(nodeId, groupId)`: Get an array of current [associations](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=association-interface) of a specific group
 - `addAssociations(nodeId, groupId, associations)`: add a node to the array of specified [associations](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=association-interface)
 - `removeAssociations(nodeId, groupId, associations[])`: the opposite of add associations
 - `removeAllAssociations(nodeId)`: Remove all associations of a specific node